 We manufacture and support wellhead managers for beam pump optimization and simpler applications.
 Field service is provided by instrumentation & electrical firms near your oilfield, or your own technicians.
 Our goal is to help oil & gas companies monitor, control and operate their wells with greater business efficiency - to reduce risk & opcost, and increase net revenue.

 DrSCADA is about to start field tests on a gas optimization product, as a team effort with one of our resellers, RTUIQ.
 The application will reduce shutin time so that more time is spent in producing gas, for wells with or without plunger lift.
 A test of the process reduced the shutin time on an existing well by 2 hours per day.
 The economic value of this application is to produce more gas.
-With 2 hours more production per day, on the test well that was producing 16 e3m3 daily, that should be worth at least $8000 per month per well.
-Obviously there will be some variation from well to well.
-We will monitor the site operation over a cellular connection, and save data at high resolution.
-If you are interested in seeing this kind of improvement on your wells, reach us via the contact page.
+With 2 hours more production per day, on the test well that was producing 16 e3m3 daily, that is worth between $5,000 and $11,000 per month per well, depending on the present gas price.
+We will monitor the site operation over a cellular link, and save data at high resolution.
+If you are interested in seeing improvement like this on your wells, reach us via the contact page.
 We work with your existing equipment.

 DrSCADA wellhead manager with VFD driving 640 pumpjack.